IvanAzagraTroya/IvanAzagraTroya/README.md

 Student at IES Luis Vives
 -------------------------

-I'm a passionate development student that likes to try with different technologies while experimenting.
-I like to try new things and challenge myself to acomplish dificult tasks.
+I'm a passionate development student that likes to try different technologies while experimenting.
+I like to try new things and challenge myself to acomplish difficult tasks.

 * 🌍  I'm based in Spain, living currently in Madrid.
 * 🖥️  See my portfolio at [My porfotlio is to be done.cometomorrowpls](http:// (work in progress))